 Project 1: Organ regeneration

-Our focus is on regeneration of one organ, the pharynx.
 The pharynx is the mouth of planarians.
 In the video below, the pharynx is the large, white tube that sucks up food into the animal’s body.

 Project 1: Organ regeneration

-Our focus is on regeneration of one organ, the pharynx.
 The pharynx is the mouth of planarians.
 In the video below, the pharynx is the large, white tube that sucks up food into the animal’s body.

 Project 2: Stem cell responses to radiation